USEPA/WNTR/documentation/gis.rst

   By default, the CRS is not specified (and is set to None).
 * The :class:`~wntr.gis.geospatial.snap` and :class:`~wntr.gis.geospatial.intersect` functions described
   in the following sections require that datasets have the same CRS.
+* Projected CRSs are preferred for more accurate distance calculations.

 The following example reads a GeoJSON file and overrides the CRS to change it from EPSG:4326 to EPSG:3857.
 (Note, this does not change the coordinates in the geometry column).